kavehbc/market-forecast/README.md

 ### Searched Tickers/Symbols
 The searched tickers are stored in `db\popular.json` file.
-This file is being used for the autocomplete feature on the ticker's text input field.
 The functions related to the data storage and retrieval are managed inside `libs\db.py`.

 This database is stored where the app is hosted, and it does not transmit these data elsewhere automatically.